JerryR7/PChomePay-for-WooCommerce/README.md

 This plugin supports refunds directly from the WooCommerce Order backend.

-When you process a refund within its pay type is ATM, remember give the refund URL to your purchaser. the URL will lead your purchaser fill in a refund form to complete the refund.
+When you process a refund within its pay type is ATM, remember to give the refund URL to your purchaser. the URL will lead your purchaser fill in a refund form to complete the refund.